 Get a Quality Pillow

 When it comes to pillows, avoid having a lot of them or making a pillow tower.
-This will only serve to make your neck feel more stiff and sore the following morning.
+This will only serve to make your neck feel stiffer and sore the following morning.

 Take a Joint Supplement